raminka13/hello-react-front-end/README.md

 ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bashlogoColor=white)

 # Hello React Front-end
-A mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+A mobile web application where you can read random quotes.

 ## Getting Started
 - Check the Ruby version or if you have at all by running `ruby -v` if you get something like this `ruby 2.6.8p205 (2021-07-07 revision 67951)` you have Ruby installed.
-- Clone the repository by runiing `git clone https://github.com/raminka13/budgety.git` in your CLI.
+- Clone the repository by runiing `git clone https://github.com/raminka13/hello-react-front-end.git` in your CLI.
 - `cd recipe-app`
 - Run `bundle install`
 - Run `rails db:create db:migrate`